amyoccodingwaves/amyoccodingwaves.github.io/index.md

  - - - -

-# JAVASCRIPT and an API
+# JAVASCRIPT

-Bringing our focus to the bottom right hand panel of our JSFiddle, our javascript will go here.
+Bringing our focus to the bottom left hand panel of our JSFiddle, our javascript will go here.

 Sound the trumpets 🎺🎺🎺🎺🎺 - this is the important part of our tutorial today 🥳.

-This is where we will go and fetch all the Weather data.
-To data from a server, you need an API.
+This is where we will go and fetch all the weather data.
+To retrieve data from a server, you need an API.

 If there is one place to keep our attention and switch on - it's here.
-The HTML and CSS offer us the structure and styling but the javascript will handle all the action.
-And the big take away from today is understanding what an API is.
+The HTML and CSS gave us the structure and styling, but the javascript we are going to tackle now will handle all the action.
+And the big take away from today is understanding what an API is which we will discuss at the end of this workshop.

-Working with Javascript offers you hands on, relevant coding experience, along with getting your head around what an API is.
-This set's you up with industry relevant experience.
-We hope that you leave the workshop today with a positive introduction to what an API is.

-This Weather project will introduce the fundementals of javascript and to integrating an API in your project.
-So let's get into it....
+Note: This opportunity to work with javascript offers you hands on, relevant coding experience in todays tech world.
+Gaining an introduction to javascript and understanding what an API are the take aways from todays workshop, especially if you are thinking of stretching further into the world of coding.

 ## What is Javascript?

 JavaScript is a language that allows you to implement features on web pages.
-As mentioned above, it is where the action happens - where we create and control the content of our web page.
+Where the action happens - where we create and control the content of our web page.
 This is known as responding to events (clicks, keystrokes etc.) to fetch and display data from external sources, and update content in real-time.
 Think about anything that moves, refreshes or changes on your screen.
-We will demonstrate this in our Weather app.
+We will demonstrate this in our weather application.

 ## Let's learn Javascript